 Fick's experiences as a Marine Officer have been documented by Rolling Stone and dramatized by HBO, but the story is best told in his own words.
 The New York Times bestseller One Bullet Away is his detailed account of his Marine Corps career, including The Basic School, deployments to Afghanistan and Iraq, and the decisions he made at each phase.

-Today, he runs a prominent Washington think tank and is frequently called upon for his leadership and insight as a former Marine.
+Today, he is CEO of a Washington, D.C.-based cyber security firm and is frequently called upon for his leadership and insight as a former Marine.

 Rank: Lieutenant Colonel

 Marine Air Ground Task Force, Intelligence Officer